Snyk Git repositories: deployment recommendations

-Reduce future design headaches, and hot fixes, which can be time-consuming to research & address.
+Reduce future design headaches and hot fixes, which can be time-consuming to research and address.

-Snyk has pre-built integrations for SCMs including GitHub, GitHub Enterprise, Bitbucket Cloud and others.
-See GIT repository (SCM) integrations for a full list.
+Snyk has pre-built integrations for Git repositories, including GitHub, GitHub Enterprise, Bitbucket Cloud, and others.

-Operations triggered using the Snyk UI (such as opening a Fix PR or retesting a project) are performed for the acting user.
-So to perform these operation, you must connect your own SCM user or service account.
-This gives Snyk the required permissions for the repositories for where you would like to perform these operations.
+Operations triggered using the Snyk UI, such as opening a Fix PR or retesting a Project, are performed for the acting user.
+Thus to perform these operations, you must connect your own SCM user or service account.
+This gives Snyk the required permissions for the repositories where you want to perform these operations.

 For example, in GitHub, the accounts connected to Snyk need the following access on the target repositories:

 Used to read manifest files in private repos

 Write or higher